 SAS will continue to monitor this evolution and adapt the program accordingly as required (without compromising our commitment to our mission!)

 What if someone tests positive onboard?

-We are planning for a select number of cabins to remain empty to be reserved as quarantine spaces if needed.
-At present, the protocol would be to isolate the infected individual and test/ isolate anyone else who has been in contact with the individual.
+At present, the protocol will be to isolate the infected individual and test/ isolate anyone else who has been in contact with the individual.
 (The future programmatic structure) may need to look different than past voyages to help establish a structure that allows for more effective contact tracing.)

 There is a chance that if one person tests positive, the entire ship would require a quarantine period before being allowed into the next port of call.
 Each country has their own unique entry requirements and the details of what the quarantine would look like will be entirely depending on the specifics of the situation (and the WHO and CDC guidelines for quarantine at the time.)

 The Academic staff and faculty are committed to working with students to fulfill their academic coursework regardless of any quarantine or other voyage alteration.

 We can assure there are more than adequate resources to respond to emergencies, including COVID-19, for extended periods of time at sea.
 This includes fuel, food/potable water, and relevant personal protective equipment.

 What will the SAS-provided travel insurance cover related to COVID?

 Treatment for pandemic-related illness is covered on the medical side (doctor visits, medication, hospitalization, medical evacuation, etc.)